Sparse Nonnegative Tensor Factorization and Completion with Noisy Observations: Introduction

-Tensors arise in a variety of real-world applications that can represent the multi-dimensional correlation of the underlying tensor data, e.g., the spatial and spectral dimensions for hyperspectral images and the spatial and time dimensions for video data.
+Tensors arise in a variety of real-world applications that can represent the multi-dimensional correlation of tensor data, e.g., the spatial and spectral dimensions for hyperspectral images and the spatial and time dimensions for video data.
 In particular, for second-order tensors, NTF reduces to nonnegative matrix factorization (NMF), which can extract meaningful features and has a wide variety of practical applications in scientific and engineering areas, see \cite{ding2008convex, lee1999learning, gillis2020nonnegative, pan2019generalized, pan2018orthogonal} and references therein.
-Here the order of a tensor is the number of dimensions, also known as ways or modes \cite{kolda2009tensor}.
 It has been demonstrated that NMF is able to learn localized features with obvious interpretations \cite{lee1999learning}.
 Moreover, Gillis \cite{gillis2012sparse} proposed a sparse NMF model with a sparse factor, which provably led to optimal and sparse solutions under a separability assumption.
-Gao et al. \cite{gao2005improving} showed that sparse NMF can improve molecular cancer class discovery than the direct application of the basic NMF.
-Zhi et al. \cite{zhi2010graph} also showed that sparse NMF provided better facial representations and achieved higher recognition rates than NMF for facial expression recognition.
-More applications about the advantages of sparse NMF over NMF can be referred to \cite{gillis2010using, kim2007sparse, soltani2017tomographic}.
-Besides, Soni et al. \cite{soni2016noisy} proposed a general class of matrix completion tasks with noisy observations, which could reduce to sparse NMF when the underlying factor matrices are nonnegative and all entries of the noisy matrix are observed.
+Recently, Soni et al. \cite{soni2016noisy} proposed a general class of matrix completion tasks with noisy observations, which could reduce to sparse NMF when the underlying factor matrices are nonnegative and all entries of the noisy matrix are observed.
 They showed that the error bounds of estimators of sparse NMF are lower than those of NMF \cite{soni2016noisy}.
-Furthermore, Sambasivan et al. \cite{sambasivan2018minimax} derived the minimax lower bounds of the expected per-element square error under general noise observations.
+More theory and applications about the advantages of sparse NMF over NMF can be referred to \cite{gao2005improving, zhi2010graph, gillis2010using, kim2007sparse, soltani2017tomographic, sambasivan2018minimax}.